yegor256/blog/_posts/2018/jan/2018-01-09-micro-budgeting.md

 When we started to play with microtasking in our projects, in 2009, we were asking programmers to estimate each task.
 It did work, but only with very simple and obvious tasks.
-More complex ones almost always suffered from either under-estimating or padding&mdash;numbers were either very small and task performers were complaining in the end, or they were too big and customers were asking for refunds.
+More complex ones almost always suffered from either under-estimating or padding---numbers were either very small and task performers were complaining in the end, or they were too big and customers were asking for refunds.
 It was not a manageable situation.

 Then, we realized that it would be better if all tasks were rather small, with exactly the same budget.
 We tried to use two hours as a universal and fixed estimate.
-Everything else that didn't fit&mdash;programmers were allowed to reject.
+Everything else that didn't fit---programmers were allowed to reject.
 This model didn't really work either, because our managers had to deal with a very large amount of rejected tasks and didn't know how to make them smaller, since they were not programmers.